JoyMarocho/JOJO-PIZZA/README.md

 + [Licence](#licence)
 + [Authors Info](#author-Info)
 ## Description
 <p>Welcome to JOJO Pizza.
 What do you need?
 We will find it for you and deliver it in a few minutes.
-Order from the comfort of your home and our Oregano will bring it to your doorstep.</p>
+Order from the comfort of your home and our Jotz will bring it to your doorstep.</p>

 ##Prerequisites
 - Have Git INstalled